ERuby: Execution tags

+As shown from the output, the text list item is printed four times.
+The scriptlet produces no text on its own; it only makes the enclosed statement to run multiple times.

 Comments tags

-<%# %>: Contents of comment tags do not get rendered in the output.
+Comments are defined with the tag <%# %> and do not get rendered in the output.
 Such tags start with an open tag delimiter followed by a hash symbol and end with an end tag delimiter.
-Example of a comment tag is shown below:
+The following is an example of a comment tag: